-The gradual movement towards Industry 4.0 is developing manufacturing efficiency and the industry of the future will exponentially be driven by technologies like the Internet of Things (IoT), Industrial Internet of Things (IIoT), Automation, Artificial Intelligence (AI), and Cloud Computing.
-The industry is already noticing compelling shifts within the different organizations that aims to point towards a greater technology-driven approach across various functions from supply chain planning to smart manufacturing technology and even wearable devices that employees can start using as part of their jobs.
+The gradual movement toward Industry 4.0 is developing manufacturing efficiency and the industry of the future will exponentially be driven by technologies like the Internet of Things (IoT), Industrial Internet of Things (IIoT), Automation, Artificial Intelligence (AI), and Cloud Computing.
+The industry is already noticing compelling shifts within the different organizations that aims to point toward a greater technology-driven approach across various functions from supply chain planning to smart manufacturing technology and even wearable devices that employees can start using as part of their jobs.
 The effect of innovative technology on all sectors is significant.
 A recent survey by PWC showcases that 87% of top-level managers within all the sectors believe that smart manufacturing tools will lead to accelerated innovation and design improvements.

 Industry 4.0 has built a wide range of opportunities, each with its own importance, complexity, and effects on the value chain.
 On the basis of the organization, its goals, and its parent industry, the roadmap to operational efficiency, growth, and innovation will vary excessively—but managers will have an opportunity to inculcate a dynamic, revolutionary approach to adapt Industry 4.0, its tools and technologies, to be the key driving force towards a smarter, more approachable organization.
 But, on the same hand, leaders are still prioritizing the protection of their organizations instead of exposing them to technological advancements.
 But, by changing their mindset to know that the choice is not “either-or,” organizations tend to form a firm base of operational efficiency, technological advancements, and capability that put them in the circumstance to find opportunities for innovation and digital change.